 Ginger and turmeric: The anti-inflammatory properties of these spices help open up congested nasal passages by relieving the swelling.
 Try them in a hot tea and breathe in the steam while you allow it to cool down before sipping.

-To cut your risk of a sinus infection be sure to beef up your vitamin D3 and keep zinc on hand.
+To cut your risk of sinus infections and nasal polyps, be sure to beef up your vitamin D3 and keep zinc on hand.

 Editor’s note: There are perfectly safe and natural ways to decrease your risk of blood clots including the 25-cent vitamin, the nutrient that acts as a natural blood thinner and the powerful herb that helps clear plaque.
 To discover these and other secrets of long-lived hearts, click here for Hushed Up Natural Heart Cures and Common Misconceptions of Popular Heart Treatments!